mesosphere/dcos-docs-site/pages/services/dse/2.4.0-5.1.10/release-notes/index.md

 ## Improvements

 - Upgraded to the latest stable release of the dcos-commons SDK.
-- Better support for configuring/using DSE Unified Authentication.
+- Better support for configuring/using {{ model.shortTechName }} Unified Authentication.
 See the [authentication documentation](https://docs.mesosphere.com/services/dse/2.0.3-5.1.2/dse-authentication).

 ## Breaking Changes